reactjs/rfcs/text/0033-new-commit-phase-lifecycles.md

 # How we teach this

 Lifecycle documentation on the website.
-Add a before an after example (like [the one above](#basic-example)) to the [Update on Async Rendering](https://github.com/reactjs/reactjs.org/pull/596) blog post "recipes".
+Add a before and after example (like [the one above](#basic-example)) to the [Update on Async Rendering](https://github.com/reactjs/reactjs.org/pull/596) blog post "recipes".

 # Unresolved questions